e-Spirit/fsxa-pwa/docs/components/FSXABaseComponent.md

 ## Introduction

 The FSXABaseComponent is there to have a basic component to be able to implement further components.
-Thereby different attributes and methods are given, which should simplify the development significantly.
+It provides different attributes and methods, which should simplify the development significantly.
 These are described in this section.

 ## Usage